Justsenger/ExHyperV/README.md

 When enabled, the virtual machine can perceive that its vCPUs appear as paired logical cores, helping the OS kernel inside the VM to better perform L1/L2 cache optimization and process scheduling.

-##### Hide Hypervisor Presence # Soon to be removed

-This is an early switch, and its function is still unclear.
-Located at [Msvm_ProcessorSettingData/HideHypervisorPresent](https://github.com/Justsenger/HyperV-WMI-Documentation/blob/main/docs/Msvm_ProcessorSettingData.md).

-Indicates whether Hyper-V should report the presence of a hypervisor to nested guests.

 ##### Expose Architecture Performance Monitoring Unit

 When enabled, it passes through the CPU's hardware counters, allowing development tools inside the virtual machine to directly access physical CPU performance monitoring hardware.